Conor O'Brien (died 1651): Life

-He was the son of Sir Donough O'Brien (1595-1637) and his wife Honora Wingfield, and was the head Leameneagh branch of the O'Briens with estates centred around Leameneagh and Dromoland.
+He was the son of Sir Donough O'Brien (1595-1637) and his wife Honora Wingfield, and was the head of the Leameneagh branch of the O'Briens with estates centred around Leameneagh and Dromoland.

 At the outbreak of the Irish Rebellion of 1641, his relative Murrough O'Brien, 1st Earl of Inchiquin deputised him to advance the Royalist cause in County Clare and to maintain order amongst the discontented factions, while he himself was engaged in the south of the kingdom in co-operating with his father-in-law, Sir William St Leger, to oppose the Confederate armies.

 Previous to the surrender of Limerick, Lord Muskerry had collected about five thousand men in the counties of Cork and Kerry, which, with a force of three thousand more in the county of Clare, were destined for the relief of that city.
 The former were defeated and dispersed by Lord Broghil at the Battle of Knocknaclashy and Edmund Ludlow was ordered to the pass of Inchicronan to check the advance of the latter.
 At this place the Irish offered a determined resistance.